Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `nextNode`

+*Read-only*.
 The next reference in the parent reference list.

 **Returns**: